 "I have been a volunteer as a room guide for the National Trust for over five years and recommend it as a way of meeting people, making new friends and learning so much more about our past."

 "My husband and I both volunteer with the National Trust.
 Me as a room guide, he digs away weeding and such in 'his' garden...it's a good way to keep active and meet and make friends."

 Crisis is a national charity dedicated to ending homelessness by delivering life-changing services and campaigning for change.
 Crisis provides support to tackle loneliness and isolation – and help people to take the first steps out of homelessness.
 Crisis needs volunteers in several locations across the country.
 They are looking for individuals who can help in any way they can, even if it is just to listen and be a friendly face - the centres are run by thousands of volunteers from all walks of life.

 Whether you have yourself been ill or know someone who has - or just want to help - volunteering with hospitals, health charities and support helplines, although tough, can feel incredibly rewarding.
 There is something very humbling about helping one another through such difficult times and often volunteers feel that it has a lasting effect on their own lives.
-To find out more about volunteering with these types of organisations, you could start by enquiring with the local library, GP surgeries or hospital.
+To find out more about volunteering with these types of organisations, such as the Motor Neurone Disease Association, you could start by enquiring with the local library, GP surgeries, hospitals, or even through the organisation's website directly.
 They might need to complete some checks, depending on your role, but don't be discouraged - it will be worth it in the end.

 "I started work as a volunteer for the MS Society - my husband has MS. We had recently moved and didn't know anyone.
 Through volunteering we've made some lovely friends and now know people who understand the day to day problems we face."